Small Business Benefits Package : Everything You Need to Know

 Small business benefits package offerings can be nettlesome & expensive part of opening a commercial enterprise which to be thoughtful about what it may entail.8 min read

 Small Business Benefits Package

 Small business benefits package offerings can be a nettlesome and expensive part of opening a commercial enterprise, which is why it makes sense to be thoughtful about what it may entail.
 While dollars and cents are, of course, a bottom line priority, it is important to appreciate that your business is only as good as your employees, so benefits are a critical enticement in recruiting and retaining the best workers.
-In fact, a 2015 Glassdoor Employee Confidence Survey revealed that nearly 80 percent of respondents said they would prefer better benefits that a salary hike.
+In fact, a 2015 Glassdoor Employee Confidence Survey revealed that nearly 80 percent of respondents said they would prefer better benefits than a salary hike.
 Keep that in mind while putting together your small business benefits package.

-Benefits All Businesses Must Provide In Some States
+Benefits All Businesses Must Provide in Some States

 There are five employee benefits listed by the Small Business Administration that employers in some states must provide for their workers:

 - Matching Social Security Taxes: These taxes are withheld to pay for retirement, disability and Medicare benefits offered by the federal government.
 Employers must pay the same rate of Social Security taxes as each employee.

 - Workers’ Compensation: Workers’ compensation laws can vary from state-to-state with some businesses exempted in some states.
 But, the bottom line is, if you have employees, generally, you need to enroll in a self-insured, state or commercial workers’ compensation insurance policy.